Calauit Safari Park: Conceptualization

 The first historically documented discussions regarding the Calauit Safari Park took place when Ferdinand Marcos approached David Anthony "Tony" Parkinson, an Englishman whose business venture at the time was the translocation of African animals into zoos, on the sidelines of the Fourth session of the United Nations Conference on Trade and Development (UNCTAD IV) held in May 1976 in Nairobi, Kenya.
 UNCTAD V, the next session, was held in Manila three years later, in 1979.
 Marcos approached Parkinson with a "briefcase-full" of money and hired him to collect large African mammals that would be brought to an island in the Philippines to populate a new "Safari park."
 Marcos' explanation for creating the park was that his administration was responding to a Kenyan government request to the International Union for Conservation of Nature (IUCN) for help in conserving endangered animal species.
 However, the IUCN has no record of any such request.
 The movement of the animals so far from their natural range also went against long-standing IUCN policies on wildlife translocation.

 On August 31, 1976, under Presidential Proclamation No. 1578, the island was declared a game preserve and wildlife sanctuary.

 The secluded Calauit Island was considered the ideal location due to its size, terrain, and vegetation.
 A private, non-profit organization, Conservation and Resource Management Foundation (CRMF), was placed in charge of the forest preserve and wildlife sanctuary.

 Construction

-Relocation of Indigenous peoples
+Displacement of Indigenous peoples

 Before the park opened in 1977, an estimated 254 families, mostly members of Tagbanwa tribes, were evicted and relocated to Halsey Island, a former leper colony 40 kilometers away.
 The eviction of Tagbanwa families was done under duress according to a United Nations report on human and Indigenous rights.
 These indigenous people campaigned against the relocation after realizing that Halsey Island was stony and had no capability to sustain agriculture.
 The resettled families often went hungry, but were unable to resist due to the martial law regime prevailing at the time.

 While Calauit was selected for the game resort because it had a climate very similar to Kenya, it differed from the imported animals' original environment because it had bamboo forests instead of savannahs.
 These were cleared by tractors before the arrival of the animals.